What is adrenaline anxiety?

 Breathing

 Your autonomic (involuntary) nervous system regulates your bodily functions and your fight or flight response.
-When you are in stable state two parts, the sympathetic and parasympathetic nervous systems work closely together so you function optimally.
+When you are in a stable state, two parts, the sympathetic and parasympathetic nervous systems, work closely together so you function optimally.

-When you inhale you stimulate your sympathetic nervous system, this causes an increase in your heart rate.
-When you exhale you stimulate your parasympathetic nervous system.
+When you inhale, you stimulate your sympathetic nervous system, which causes an increase in your heart rate.
+When you exhale, you stimulate your parasympathetic nervous system.
 This decreases your heart rate.
-When your body is in a stable state your body maintains a steady heartbeat through the alternate stimulation of the parasympathetic and sympathetic nervous systems.
+When your body is in a stable state, your body maintains a steady heartbeat through the alternate stimulation of the parasympathetic and sympathetic nervous systems.

 Meditation

+Meditation, like hypnosis, isn’t about switching off - it’s about switching attention inward.
+Both are ways to quiet external noise and come back to your own control, reconnecting body and mind.
 Many people believe that disconnection causes trauma, disconnection with the self and disconnection with others.
-When you use meditation regularly you reconnect with yourself.
+When you use meditation regularly, you reconnect with yourself.
 When you reconnect with yourself, you will find it easier to connect with others.

 Meditation brings the body into a calm state.
 The more you practise, the better you get.
 You will soon find yourself able to bring your mind and body into a meditative state of calm whenever you need.
 Should you find yourself feeling anxious, a short meditation will help bring you back into a calm functioning state.